Insurance FAQs

 How much should I insure my home for?

-While we aren’t able to provide you with advice on the replacement costs of your home or how much to insure it for, we use the information you give us and data sourced from third parties to recommend an amount of cover you should have.
-You should use this recommendation as a guide.
+While we aren’t able to provide you with advice on the replacement costs of your home or how much to insure it for, we use the information you give us and data sourced from third parties to recommend an amount of cover you could have.
+You could use this recommendation as a guide.

 When considering how much you should insure your home for – often referred to as the sum insured – you should include: the full cost to rebuild your home, including the cost of structural improvements on the property.
 However, don’t include land value.
 Our policies include an allowance for demolition and site clearance, as well as professional fees.
 You should also consider increased building costs to meet any relevant local council building requirements.
 If you are unsure of the replacement cost, a builder or architect may be able to assist you.